Lokicoule/commandzen/README.md

         }
       )
   )
-  .addOption({
+  // Add a global option to the root command .addOption({
     flag: "-v, --version <version>",
     description: "Provide a version to the root command", })
-  .registerAction<{ version: string }>(({ version }) => {
+  // Register action for the global option .registerAction<{ version: string }>(({ version }) => {
     console.log(`Version: ${version}`);
   });

+// Parse the CLI input
 cli.parse();
 ```